runziggurat/zcash/README.md

 # peer_ip = "host.docker.internal"
 ```

-The networking properties of Ziggurat itself can be set with:b
+The networking properties of Ziggurat itself can be set with:
 - `local_ip`: the local ip to use with all Ziggurat spawned listeners.
 Defaults to localhost.

 Additionally, information about the node to be tested can be set under the `[node]` table: